-Have you ever wondered how small tick-borne diseases can be such a big hazard to its host……?
+Have you ever wondered how small tick-borne diseases can be such a big hazard to their host……?
 If not go through how dangerous tick can be to its host life.

 Normally tick-borne diseases pass through a life cycle that consists of 4 stages throughout their life span.
-It all begins with an egg, a six-legged hatchling, followed by eight-legged nymph and finally into an adult.
+It all begins with an egg, a six-legged hatchling, followed by an eight-legged nymph, and finally into an adult.

 Though some species of ticks like for example, the brown dog tick prefer to feed on the same host during all the stages of their life cycle, they also feed on various other mammals, reptiles, birds, and amphibians.

 Ticks trace out their host by detecting the odor and breath, or body heat, and vibrations.
 Generally, tick chooses a spot to wait for its host which is a well-used path by the hosts.
 They wait by resting on the tips of the grasses and shrubs.
 Ticks don’t fly or jump into the host.
 They just wait for their host in a position called “Questing”.

 During questing, they cling onto leaves or grass by their third and fourth pairs of limbs and the first pair of the leg will be stretched out to climb on the host.
 When the host passes by, it quickly climbs on it.
 Some of its species will attach quickly.
 Whereas others move around looking for areas where it is easier for it to feed on.

 - Based on the species and the stage of the life cycle, the feeding process can go from 10 minutes to 2 hours.
 After finding a perfect spot, it holds on to the skin of the host and cuts the skin surface.